Jelena Janković: 2017: Recovery, continued struggles with form and worst ranking since 2003

 Janković started her season at the Shenzhen Open where she lost in the first round to second seed Simona Halep.
 Next, she progressed to Hobart where she suffered a tough first-round defeat to third seed and eventual finalist Monica Niculescu.
 Conveniently, Janković gave, arguably, her best performance of the year at the Australian Open.
-She beat twenty-sixth seed Laura Siegemund and Julia Görges in her first two rounds.
+She beat 26th seed Laura Siegemund and Julia Görges in her first two rounds.
 In the third round, she faced eighth seed and longtime rival Svetlana Kuznetsova.
 Kuznetsova ended up outlasting Janković in the third set 9–7 in what is currently the third-longest main draw match in Australian Open history.

 As the eighth seed at the Taiwan Open, Janković was stunned by Kurumi Nara in the first round, despite having taken the first set.
-Janković found herself needing to qualify for the main draw at the Qatar Total Open, and she did so successfully.
+Janković found herself needing to qualify for the main draw at the Qatar Ladies Open, and she did so successfully.
 However, she was defeated in the first round by Anastasia Pavlyuchenkova.
-The following week, Janković played at the Dubai Tennis Championships.
-She lost in the first round to German wildcard Mona Barthel.
-In March, Janković competed at the BNP Paribas Open.
-She defeated American wildcard Irina Falconi in the first round.
-In the second round, she was up against twelfth seed and rival Venus Williams.
+The following week, Janković played at the Dubai Championships where she lost in the first round to German wildcard Mona Barthel.
+In March, Janković competed at Indian Wells where she defeated American wildcard Irina Falconi in the first round.
+In the second, she was up against 12th seed and rival Venus Williams.
 Janković raced to a one-set lead and appeared on course to the third round when Williams began finding her range.
 Janković squandered match points before losing a second set tiebreak and, eventually, the match.
 As a result, Janković's singles ranking dropped to 54.
 This loss would tie up the rivalry between Janković and the seven-time Grand Slam champion at seven wins apiece.
 Janković started the second leg of the Sunshine Swing in Miami with a first-round loss in a third set tiebreak to Yaroslava Shvedova.